-Students are expected to attend school regularly and are bound by the Illinois School Code, chapter 105, article 5/26-1: Valid cause for absence shall be illness, death in the immediate family, family control of the student as determined by the Board of Education in each district, or such other circumstances, which cause reasonable concern to the parent for the safety or health of the student.
+Students are expected to attend school regularly and are bound by the Illinois School Code, chapter 105, article 5/26-1:

+There are two types of absences: excused and unexcused.
+Excused absences include: illness, observance of a religious holiday, death in the immediate family, family emergency, situations beyond the control of the student, circumstances that cause reasonable concern to the parent/guardian for the student's safety or health, attending a military honors funeral to sound TAPS[1], or other reason as approved by the building principal.